isaaCecurity/CyberProjects/01-network-attack-detection-report/README.md

-# Assignment 1 — Network Attack Detection & Reporting
+# Network Attack Detection & Reporting

 A practical network-security lab covering honeypot deployment, network reconnaissance, attack capture, and defensive analysis.
 The lab was implemented on AWS EC2 rather than local VirtualBox machines.